 On the negative side I wouldn’t be able to go anywhere, except in a wheel chair.

-All in all therefore it seemed like a good idea to lift Elektra up, and I was gearing myself up to do this when I felt something on the side of my leg.
+All in all therefore it seemed like a good idea to lift Elektra up, and after passing the pipe along to Larry I was gearing myself up to do this when I felt something on the side of my leg.
 At first I thought it was a bug, but looking down I saw that the fingers of Miss Evans’s hand were caressing my thigh.
 I looked up at her face, but she was looking right past me, at Larry, apparently following the conversation he was having with Elektra.
 Looking past her I saw with some relief that Jesus had now transmogrified back into good old Steve, who suddenly said to me, “I don’t like foreign movies!
 Do you, Arnold?”

 “I never really thought about it,” I said.
-And, really, why would I have, since except for the odd Godzilla or Gorgo movie and some Hercules movies with Steve Reeves, I’m sure I’ve never seen any foreign movies at all.
+And why would I have, since except for the odd Godzilla movie and some Hercules movies with Steve Reeves, and the occasional English Fankenstein or Dracula movie, I’ve hardly ever seen a foreign movie.

-“You’re such a philistine, Steve” said Miss Evans.
+“You’re such a philistine, Steve” said Miss Evans, who was sucking on the hashish pipe now.

 “I am not!” said Steve.
 “I just don’t like to read while I’m watching a movie.
 Is that so horrible?”